OpenEMR Patient Portal Explained: Features, Tech Stack, and Security

 OpenEMR‘s core is built in PHP; therefore, extending or connecting directly via PHP modules can make integration easier.

-- Node.js / Express – For teams who prefer JavaScript, a Node.js layer can serve as an adaptor or middleware for OpenEMR’s REST or FHIR APIs.
-This separation may also help microservices adoption.
+- Node.js / Express – For teams that prefer JavaScript-based development, a Node.js layer can function as middleware that connects OpenEMR REST or FHIR APIs with external services.
+This separation also supports microservices-based architectures and improves system scalability.

 - Python / Django or Flask – Python frameworks are widely used in healthcare for data analytics and quick prototyping.
-Another option is to use a Python service layer to coordinate OpenEMR API calls and handle data such as HL7 messages.
+A Python-based service layer can also coordinate OpenEMR API calls and process interoperability data such as HL7 messages.

 API Layers and Interoperability